inspiredminds/contao-facebook-login/README.md

 ## Attributions

-This bundle uses some principles provided and originally used by [Kamil Kuzminski](https://github.com/qzminski).
+This bundle uses code provided and originally used by [Kamil Kuzminski](https://github.com/qzminski).